 Make sure you have easy access to fresh air and that you’re at a comfortable temperature.

 If you’re going to be sitting at a desk all day, then you’ll need ergonomic equipment to take the strain away from your wrists, neck and back.
 These are all regulatory requirements of a standard workplace, so the same rules should be followed at home.
-Admittedly, it might not be possible to get yourself a new ergonomic desk chair right now.
-So check out recommendations for workplaces and try to apply these to what you have.
-Also like so many of us are going to be working virtually, check out the guidance from the Health and Safety Executive on working with screens.
+Your home office should be equipped with a comfortable desk and chair which provides the support you need to sit for long periods of time.

 It’s important to stand up, stretch and take regular breaks while working.
 In your normal office, you might chat to a coworker or go for a cup of coffee which is taking a short break without realising it.

 If you’re now sitting at your home office working away for hours without any breaks or catch-ups, you can become tired and feel run down.
 Be sure to keep active in order to boost your productivity and look after your mental health.
 Leading mental health charity, Mind has some great tips on how you can still focus on your wellbeing during this time.